AdiPadi2703/OCT-Segmentation-Using-Semi-Supervised-Learning/README.md

 The ensemble of these two models was also tested, however it has not been added to this repository.
 VGG19 alone performed better than the ensemble with weights [0.8, 0.2], [0.7,0.3], [0.6,0.4], [0.5,0.5] for VGG19 and ResNet50 respectively.<br>
 The models could be trained for longer to get better results since the losses did appear to not have stagnated.<br>
+Other semi-supervised approaches such as FixMatch, MixMatch, etc. can also be used to get better results.<br>

+## References

+1. <a href="https://arxiv.org/abs/1703.01780">Original Paper on Mean Teacher</a>
+2. <a href="https://github.com/CuriousAI/mean-teacher/tree/master/pytorch">Original Implementation of Mean Teacher in PyTorch
+3. <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Libaray for PyTorch</a>
+4. <a href="https://github.com/Lightning-AI/torchmetrics">Torchmetrics library source code</a>
+5. <a href="https://pytorch.org/docs/stable/index.html">PyTorch Documentation</a>